akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "You know what they call him.
 A weak whelp.
 A sad shadow."

+In the shadows near the pillar, Godfrey's face showed nothing.
+He had learned, long ago, he was safer that way.

 Henry raised the queen's cup to his lips before lowering it carefully onto the oak.
 The moment of silence was more terrifying than a shout.

 "A weak whelp," he repeated, his voice a low rasp.
 "A shadow."